rutujajanbandhu/Networking-Servers-/README.md

   python client.py
 ```
 The client will prompt you to enter the math operation details (e.g., add/subtract/multiply/divide, operands).
-After the Network is successfully connected, the client is able to do the basic calculation like Addition, Multiplication
+After the Network is successfully connected, the client is able to do the basic calculation like Addition, Multiplication, Substraction and Division.

 ![App Screenshot](Screenshots/Client_Screenshort.jpg)